libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Folder Changelog**

--Added .TXT and .PDF file extractor.
+-Added .TXT, .PDF, and .EPUB text extractors.
 For now it just functions similarly to the webscrape.
-Place file in the "Upload" folder in its extensions respective folder.
-Then run "GPT_4_Text_Extractor.py" to extract all of the files, they will be moved to the "Finished" folder after.
+Place file in the "Upload" folder in its extension's respective folder.
+Then run "GPT_4_Text_Extractor.py" to extract all of the files, they will be moved to the "Finished" folder once done.

 ------